camargo/delete-untagged-action/README.md

   github-token: ${{ secrets.DELETE_PACKAGES_TOKEN }}
 ```

-Note the `DELETE_PACKAGES_TOKEN` was created by following the [Granting additional permissions documentation][github-granting-additional-permissions] since you need to use a token that has the `delete:packages` permission.
+Note the `DELETE_PACKAGES_TOKEN` was created by following the [Granting Additional Permissions documentation][github-granting-additional-permissions] since you need to use a token that has the `delete:packages` permission.

 ## References